Cyb3rWard0g/Invoke-ATTACKAPI/README.md

 Bypass              : {}
 Contributor         : {}
 Requires System     : {}
+Data Source         : {Packet capture, Process use of network, Process monitoring, Network protocol analysis}
-Description         : {Command and control (C2) communications are hidden (but not
+Description         : {Command and control (C2) communications are hidden (but not necessarily encrypted) in an
-                      necessarily encrypted) in an attempt to make the content more difficult to discover or decipher and to make the communication less conspicuous and hide commands from being seen.
+                      attempt to make the content more difficult to discover or decipher and to make the communication less conspicuous and hide commands from being seen.
 This encompasses many methods, such as adding junk data to protocol traffic, using steganography, commingling legitimate traffic with C2 communications traffic, or using a non-standard data encoding system, such as a modified Base64 encoding for the message body of an HTTP request.}
-Mitigation          : {Network intrusion detection and prevention systems that use
+Mitigation          : {Network intrusion detection and prevention systems that use network signatures to
-                      network signatures to identify traffic for specific adversary malware can be used to mitigate activity at the network level.
+                      identify traffic for specific adversary malware can be used to mitigate activity at the network level.
 Signatures are often for unique indicators within protocols and may be based on the specific obfuscation technique used by a particular adversary or tool, and will likely be different across various malware families and versions.
 Adversaries will likely change tool C2 signatures over time or construct protocols in such a way as to avoid detection by common defensive tools.University of Birmingham C2}
 Tactic              : Command and Control
-Analytic Details    : {Analyze network data for uncommon data flows (e.g., a client
+Analytic Details    : {Analyze network data for uncommon data flows (e.g., a client sending significantly more
-                      sending significantly more data than it receives from a server).
+                      data than it receives from a server).
 Processes utilizing the network that do not normally have network communication or have never been seen before are suspicious.
 Analyze packet contents to detect communications that do not follow the expected protocol behavior for the port that is being used.University of Birmingham C2}
 Technique Name      : {Data Obfuscation}
 FullText            : Technique/T1001
 Link Text           : {[[Technique/T1001|Data Obfuscation]]}
-Reference           : {University of Birmingham C2, FireEye APT28, Axiom, FireEye
+Reference           : {University of Birmingham C2, FireEye APT28, Axiom, FireEye APT30...}
-                      APT30...}
-Platform            : {Windows Server 2003, Windows Server 2008, Windows Server 2012,
+Platform            : {Windows Server 2003, Windows Server 2008, Windows Server 2012, Windows XP...}
-                      Windows XP...}
 Name                : {Data Obfuscation}
 CAPEC ID            : {}
 Requires Permission : {}
-DataSource          : {Packet capture, Process use of network, Process monitoring,
-                      Network protocol analysis}
 URL                 : https://attack.mitre.org/wiki/Technique/T1001

 .............
 ..................

 ID                  : {T1068}
 Bypass              : {Anti-virus, System access controls}
 Contributor         : {John Lambert, Microsoft Threat Intelligence Center}
 Requires System     : {Unpatched software or otherwise vulnerable target.
-Depending on
+Depending on the target and goal, the
-                      the target and goal, the system and exploitable service may need to be remotely accessible from the internal network.
+                      system and exploitable service may need to be remotely accessible from the internal network.
 In the case of privilege escalation, the adversary likely already has user permissions on the target system.}
+Data Source         : {Windows Error Reporting, File monitoring, Process monitoring}
-Description         : {Exploitation of a software vulnerability occurs when an
+Description         : {Exploitation of a software vulnerability occurs when an adversary takes advantage of a
-                      adversary takes advantage of a programming error in a program, service, or within the operating system software or kernel itself to execute adversary-controlled code.
-Exploiting software
-                      vulnerabilities may allow adversaries to run a command or binary on a remote system for lateral movement, escalate a current process to a higher privilege level, or bypass security mechanisms.
+                      programming error in a program, service, or within the operating system software or kernel itself to execute adversary-controlled code.
+Exploiting software vulnerabilities may allow adversaries to run a command or binary on a remote system for lateral movement, escalate a current process to a higher privilege level, or bypass security mechanisms.
 Exploits may also allow an adversary access to privileged accounts and credentials.
-One example of this is MS14-068, which can be used to forge Kerberos tickets using domain user permissions.Technet MS14-068ADSecurity Detecting
+One example of this is MS14-068, which can be used to forge Kerberos tickets using domain user permissions.Technet MS14-068ADSecurity Detecting Forged Tickets}
-                      Forged Tickets}
-Mitigation          : {Update software regularly by employing patch management for
+Mitigation          : {Update software regularly by employing patch management for internal enterprise endpoints
-                      internal enterprise endpoints and servers.
+                      and servers.
 Develop a robust cyber threat intelligence capability to determine what types and levels of threat may use software exploits and 0-days against a particular organization.
-Make it difficult for adversaries to advance their operation through exploitation of undiscovered or unpatched vulnerabilities by using sandboxing, virtualization,
-                      and exploit prevention tools such as the Microsoft Enhanced Mitigation Experience Toolkit.SRD EMET}
+Make it difficult for adversaries to advance their operation through exploitation of undiscovered or unpatched vulnerabilities by using sandboxing, virtualization, and exploit prevention tools such as the Microsoft Enhanced Mitigation Experience Toolkit.SRD EMET}
-Tactic              : {Credential Access, Defense Evasion, Lateral Movement, Privilege
+Tactic              : {Credential Access, Defense Evasion, Lateral Movement, Privilege Escalation}
-                      Escalation}
-Analytic Details    : {Software exploits may not always succeed or may cause the
+Analytic Details    : {Software exploits may not always succeed or may cause the exploited process to become
-                      exploited process to become unstable or crash.
+                      unstable or crash.
 Software and operating system crash reports may contain useful contextual information about attempted exploits that correlate with other malicious activity.
 Exploited processes may exhibit behavior that is unusual for the specific process, such as spawning additional processes or reading and writing to files.}
 Technique Name      : {Exploitation of Vulnerability}
 FullText            : Technique/T1068
 Link Text           : {[[Technique/T1068|Exploitation of Vulnerability]]}
-Reference           : {ADSecurity Detecting Forged Tickets, Bitdefender APT28 Dec 2015,
+Reference           : {ADSecurity Detecting Forged Tickets, Bitdefender APT28 Dec 2015, ESET Sednit July 2015,
-                      ESET Sednit July 2015, ESET Sednit Part 1...}
+                      ESET Sednit Part 1...}
-Platform            : {Windows Server 2003, Windows Server 2008, Windows Server 2012,
+Platform            : {Windows Server 2003, Windows Server 2008, Windows Server 2012, Windows XP...}
-                      Windows XP...}
 Name                : {Exploitation of Vulnerability}
 CAPEC ID            : {69}
 Requires Permission : {User, Administrator, SYSTEM}
-DataSource          : {Windows Error Reporting, File monitoring, Process monitoring}
 URL                 : https://attack.mitre.org/wiki/Technique/T1068
 ```